thoughtspot/thoughtspot.github.io/_app-integrate/embedding-viz/about-embedding-viz.md

 ---
 title: [Understand embedding]
+summary: "This page provides an explanation of what you must consider when embedding ThoughtSpot."

-last_updated: tbd
+last_updated: 11/18/2019
 toc: true
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 Embedding allows you to embed all or part of ThoughtSpot in another client application.
-This page provides an explanation of what you must consider when embedding ThoughtSpot

 ## Decide what to embed and where